reactioncommerce/reaction-component-library/docs/developing.md

 All tests are written using, and run by, the [Jest](https://facebook.github.io/jest/) test framework, which is based on the Jasmine framework.
 If you haven't used Jest, you should read their documentation to get familiar.

-Run `yarn test` command to run all tests in watch mode.
+- Run `yarn test` command to run all tests in watch mode.
 This command runs only the tests that have changed since the last commit.

+- Run `yarn test -u` to update snapshots.

 In a CI container, `yarn test` will not run in watch mode.
 This is because the `CI` environment variable is set in CI containers.
 If you need to run tests in non-watch mode locally, you can do the same: `CI=true yarn test`